brevzin/cpp_proposals/2996_reflection/reflection.md

   * [[7.8-1]{.pnum} If both constructs are within the `$member-specification$` of a class `C` ([class.mem.general]{.sref}) and one such construct (call it `$X$`) is in a complete-class context of `C` but the other (call it `$Y$`) is not, then `$X$` semantically follows `$Y$`.]{.addu}
   * [[7-8.#]{.pnum} Otherwise, if the syntactic endpoint of the tokens that describe one such construct (call it `$X$`) occurs lexically after the syntactic endpoint of the tokens that describe the other (call it `$Y$`), then `$X$` semantically follows `$Y$`.]{.addu}

   [During the analysis and translation of tokens and instantiations, certain expressions are evaluated.
-Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` ([expr.const]{.sref}) are considered in a context where `$P$` has been evaluated exactly once.
-The order in which expressions are evaluated relative to the consideration of other program constructs may be further constrained by other requirements in this document.]{.addu}
+Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` ([expr.const]{.sref}) are considered in a context where `$P$` has been evaluated exactly once.]{.addu}

-  [[For example, a declaration that follows lexically after all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from the instantiation have been evaluated exactly once.]{.note}]{.addu}
+  [[Other requirements in this document can further constrain the contexts from which expressions are evaluated.
+For example, a declaration that lexically follows all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from the instantiation have been evaluated exactly once.]{.note}]{.addu}

   [8]{.pnum} All external entity references are resolved. [...]